How to take beautiful photos with your smartphone

 With a few simple tips and a bit of creativity, anyone can take beautiful photographs of their surroundings.
 All you need is yourself and your phone, and you’ll soon be submitting images to the Countryfile Calendar competition.

-Here's our expert guide to help you capture your perfect landscape or wildlife photograph with your smartphone.
+Here's our expert guide by a professional photographer to help you capture your perfect landscape or wildlife photograph with your smartphone.

 1. Landscape composition